 I remember first seeing the images of bunny rabbits with red eyes in the early 80s and I was shocked.
 I started thinking that I didn’t want to be a part of that.
 Unfortunately, I enjoyed (and still do) wearing makeup.
 It wasn’t easy to get transparency from the companies back then.

-Fortunately, there are many beauty brands that have turned away from testing ingredients and products on animals.
+Fortunately, many beauty brands have turned away from testing ingredients and products on animals.
 There is definitely a high demand for it as compassionate consumers demand change and better practices.
 Also, it is much easier to find out if a company, brand, or product tests on animals.
 I’ll get into that shortly.

 Some of the brands we’ll cover in this article are: